 A button to call your nurse is located at your bedside.
 When you press the button, the nurses’ station is alerted that you need assistance, and a light flashes on above your door.
 A staff member will respond to your signal as soon as possible.

-Hospital beds are electrically operated, and your nurse will show you how to work your bed properly.
+Hospital beds are electrically operated, and your nurse will show you how to properly work your bed.
 Your hospital bed is probably higher and narrower than your bed at home.
 Bedside rails are for your assistance and protection.
 The top side rails will be raised unless you request for them to be let down.